 The big event happened at 5:58 a.m. on April 14, and the news about the 225-pound baby spread rapidly.
 Newspapers and radio stations around the world announced the birth to readers and listeners, and Life magazine covered the event with an eleven-page spread.
 Baby gifts flooded the zoo, everything from gold-plated safety pins to hand-knitted garments.
 Visitors flocked to see the new pachyderm and attendance soared, setting an all-time high.

-Packy is now the oldest and largest Asian elephant in the United States.
-He stands 10'6" at the shoulder and weighs about 12,600 pounds.
+Packy was one of the the oldest and largest Asian elephant in the United States.
+He stood 10'6" at the shoulder and weighed about 12,600 pounds.
 Over the years, the Oregon Zoo became noted for its prolific Asian elephants.
 Over two dozen calves have been born at the zoo, with fifteen sired by Thonglaw and seven by Packy.
-According to the Oregon Zoo, Packy is the only second-generation captive bull to breed successfully in world zoo history.
+According to the Oregon Zoo, Packy was the only second-generation captive bull to breed successfully in world zoo history.

-Packy's birthdays have been celebrated with much fanfare.
+Packy's birthdays were celebrated with much fanfare.
 He seemed to enjoy being the star of the show during his 50th birthday celebration in 2012.

-In recent years, several animal rights groups have claimed that Packy and other elephants at the Oregon Zoo should be released to a sanctuary because of inadequate facilities at the zoo.
-THe zoo opened Elephant Lands, a new elephant habitat, in 2015.
+Over the years, several animal rights groups claimed that Packy and other elephants at the Oregon Zoo should have been released to a sanctuary because of inadequate facilities at the zoo.
+The zoo opened Elephant Lands, a new elephant habitat, in 2015.